TLRKiliann/Nextjs-Dashboard/README.md

 > Login to access to the dashboard by a middleware.

-1. Switch user connection Offline to Online
+1. Switch User connection Offline to Online
 2. Catch public IP with date when User logs in
 3. Access dashboard for Admin (only)
 4. Access Cart and Products for User.
+5. State management with Zustand
+6. Asynchronous state management useQuery

 ---